 All Ontario law school applications are handled centrally by the Ontario Law School Application Service (OLSAS) a division of the Ontario Universities' Application Centre (OUAC).
 OLSAS offers numerous benefits to applicants through a simplified application process and will also reduce duplication and processing costs at the universities.
 In late August applicants may apply online.

 The application deadline for first-year law students is November 1 for September admission into the J.D. program.
 You will need to submit the following materials on or before that deadline.

 - Ontario Law School Application Service (OLSAS) form

 - Official transcripts from all post-secondary institutions that you have attended

-- Current official LSAT score report, including all LSAT scores written in the past six years
+- Current official LSAT score report, including all LSAT scores written in the past five years

 - Two (2) letters of reference (one academic and one non-academic)* on the forms specifically provided for this purpose